Profile image for Martyn Sanderson

 Born to a missionary father and a writer mother, Sanderson directed his first play while studying literature at Oxford University.
 After trying theology at Cambridge, he abandoned plans to become a priest, and married future ceramicist Liz Earth.

-On returning to New Zealand, Sanderson discussed setting up a professional theatre company, with writer Peter Bland and actor Tim Eliott.
-He envisioned a small group of actors and writers, and and an intimate style, "bringing it down amongst the people."
+After returning to New Zealand, Sanderson discussed setting up a professional theatre company, with writer Peter Bland and actor Tim Eliott.
+Sanderson envisioned a small group of actors and writers, and and an intimate style, "bringing it down amongst the people."
 His agenda was "to change the whole of society".
 Downstage, which would become one of New Zealand's most noteworthy theatres, opened in September 1964 with Zoo Story, one of many Downstage plays to star Sanderson (often alongside Bland).
 Bruce Mason called it "the most promising omen in New Zealand theatre for years".

 In 1969 Sanderson moved to Australia, where he began twin habits that would last decades: acting for the screen, and working on his own documentaries.
 His disregard for convention was already clear.
 While acting in the movie Ned Kelly (starring Mick Jagger as Kelly!) he worked on off-beat documentary A Stone in the Bush, then began A Stitch in Time, which mixes electronic sounds and Sanderson's poetry, with images of sewing and moviemaking.

-In 1972 the Sanderson family relocated to the Hawke's Bay, to live communally with the families of Bruno Lawrence , Alun Bollinger, and Geoff Murphy (a period glimpsed in the Sanderson-directed documentary Charlie Horse).
-This creatively-fertile period saw Sanderson touring with Lawrence's multi-media group Blerta, and playing lead villain in Blerta movie Wild Man (1977).
+In 1972 the Sanderson family relocated to the Hawke's Bay, to live communally at Waimārama with the families of three other emerging talents: Bruno Lawrence, Alun Bollinger, and Geoff Murphy This period glimpsed in Sanderson's documentary Charlie Horse.
+The creatively-fertile period saw Sanderson touring with Lawrence's multi-media group Blerta, and playing lead villain in Blerta movie Wild Man (1977).

-In the 80s, Sanderson turned increasingly to the big screen.
+In the 1980s, Sanderson turned increasingly to the big screen.
 Aside from providing arguably one of Kiwi cinema's finest narrations, for Ronald Hugh Morrieson's gothic tale The Scarecrow (1982), he contributed memorable portraits of the Kiwi male to Bad Blood, Trial Run and Beyond Reasonable Doubt (the last as murder suspect Len Demler).

 Sanderson was also working again as a scriptwriter and director.
 By 1985 he had directed Keskidee Aroha, shorts featuring poetry by Denis Glover and Alistair Campbell, and a half-hour drama, Universal Drive (part of the About Face TV series).
 Universal Drive centred around a young woman spraypainter trying to win respect from her car-mad brother.